seespace/inair-documentation/1-getting-started/1-build-your-first-app/4-binding-data.md

 Binding Data
 ============

 InAiR SDK uses [data-binding](https://msdn.microsoft.com/en-us/library/ms752347%28v=vs.100%29.aspx) to connect between properties and layouts.
-This lesson will teach you the basic of creating a binding within InAiR SDK.
+This tutorial will teach you the basic of creating a binding within InAiR SDK.

 The View Model
 --------------
 1. In Android Studio, in the java directory, select the package, __com.example.helloworld__, right-click, and select __New__ > __Java Class__.
 2. In the __Create New Class__ window, set the class name `MainViewModel` and click __OK__
 3. Open the MainViewModel.java file.
 4. To use InAiR `ViewModel` APIs, our class must extend InAiR abstract class `ViewModel`.
-Create the required constructor with only one argument `IAContext`.
+5. Create the required constructor with only one argument `IAContext`.

 Your class should read as follows:
 ```java